DaaS providers and DaaS solutions are in high demand with employees needing to Work Anywhere.

 Evolve IP’s Hosted Virtual Desktops (HDV)

 Evolve IP is the world’s premier virtual desktop provider and Cloud Service Provider (CSP).
-In addition to being VMware’s largest DaaS provider globally, we have relationships with Citrix and enable a unique hosted virtual desktop (HVD) called Workspaces that delivers more features and drives down costs of traditional DaaS solutions by 30-40%
+In addition to being VMware’s largest multi-tenant DaaS provider in the United States, we have relationships with Citrix and enable a unique hosted virtual desktop (HVD) called Workspaces that delivers more features and drives down costs of traditional DaaS solutions by 30-40%

 Desktop as a Service FAQs